 Three of the following five questions will be on the final.
 You will choose two of those and write an insightful, cohesive essay in response to each.
 Be sure to have a clear thesis and support it with specific textual examples and careful analysis.

-- Some authors, like Fuller, Hawthorne, and Thoreau (consider especially his chapter “Former Inhabitants”), seem to view rural or wild areas as refuges for those discriminated against because of their race or gender.
+- Some authors, such as Sedgwick, Hawthorne, and Thoreau (consider especially his chapter “Former Inhabitants”), seem to view rural or wild areas as refuges for those discriminated against because of their race or gender.
 Others, however, like Douglass (who finds most freedom in Baltimore and then New Bedford) and Hank Morgan view the pastoral countryside as a place of injustice and oppression.
 Develop an argument that draws on at least three texts to articulate the relationship between nature and just societies (particularly for minorities who are marginalized by the dominant culture).

 - While authors like Douglass describe the transformative power of reading, other authors point out that realizing these benefits may be challenging.
 Thoreau writes at length about how and where we should read.
 Melville humorously describes Queequeg picking up a book and beginning to count “the pages with deliberate regularity; at every fiftieth page as I fancied stopping a moment, looking vacantly around him, and giving utterance to a long-drawn gurgling whistle of astonishment.”
 Similarly, Hank prints a newspaper even though few people can read; the people handle its pages “cautiously and devoutly as if it had been some holy thing come from some supernatural region.”
 While these illiterate people treat the text reverently, they don’t have access to the transformative literacy that Douglass describes.
 Using three texts, make an argument regarding the conditions under which literacy can convert or transform readers.

 - The Constitution aimed to “form a more perfect union” through a legally binding text, and Protestants turned to the Bible in lieu of an ecclesial hierarchy.
-In this context, the literary authors we’ve studied are both drawn to and worried about the potential for texts to unify disparate people.
+In this context, the literary authors we’ve studied are both drawn to and worried about the potential for texts to unify disparate people and generate consensus.
 From the scarlet “A” that Hester wears to the doubloon Ahab nails to the mast, those texts which are supposed to be definitive end up bearing multiple meanings.
 Drawing on Hawthorne, Melville, and at least one other author, make an argument for how imaginative literature might unify a diverse people.